 I’m quite surprised I had come this far after the clashes I had in the past with these entities, getting away with it every single time, however feeling dragged deeper every time as well.
 Each encounter is just a won battle, not the whole war.
 I’m grateful, grateful for who I am, what I have been offered without my consent but managed to use it for my own protection and survival.

 So far, my detractors; The backward trinity, Paimon, Lilith, Agatha and now the flock.
-At least Jeremy is out of the picture.
+At least the deceiving ally is out of the picture.

 Chapter 12